 We worked together when my Dad was diagnosed with dementia.
-We lost him a little bit every day until the day God took him home.
+Our family lost him a little bit every day until the day God took him home.
 We worked together when Don’s Mom was struck and taken by a terrible cancer.
-We dealt with the sudden tragic death of Don’s brother, Barry.
+Don and I dealt with the sudden tragic death of Don’s brother, Barry.

 Trusting God when things don’t make any sense was and is a real test of our faith.
 Someday in Heaven, we will know why.
 Until then we keep trusting our Great God.
 He has proven Himself trustworthy.

 These storms of life are not ones we would choose.
 We came through the storms, and we are different because of them.

 I’m not sure what storm you may be going through.
 Please know my friend that God is with you.
 Hold onto Him whatever storm comes your way, and He will lead you through.